-Through execution on the 2020 Plan, we expected by the end of fiscal year 2020 to achieve a return on invested capital (1) target within the range of 17% to 18% from 10.5% in 2016.
-Given the pressure on gross margins, we are updating our expectation for return on invested capital to be in a range of 15% to 16% by 2020.
-The Company's return on invested capital was 13.3% for the last four quarters ending June 30, 2019.
-Also, we remain committed to returning 50% of our cash flows from operations in the form of dividends and share repurchases to our stockholders through fiscal 2020.
+Through execution on the 2020 Plan, we expected by the end of fiscal 2020 to achieve a return on invested capital (1) target within the range of 17% to 18% from 10.5% in 2016.
+Given the pressure on gross margins, we updated our expectation for return on invested capital to be in a range of 15% to 16% by 2020.
+The Company's return on invested capital was 13.0% for the last four quarters ended September 30, 2019.
+Meeting the return on invested capital target is dependent on the Company's ability to return capital to our shareholders, usually in the form of cash dividends or share repurchases of the Company's common stock, which may or may not occur at the same levels as prior years.
+Nonetheless, we remain committed to returning 50% of our cash flows from operations through fiscal 2020.

 We believe our ability to achieve industry-leading gross profit margins and operating income margins is due to the high level of value-added services that we provide to our customers.
-Aside from our strong brand recognition and trusted reputation, Simpson is unique due to our extensive product testing capabilities and our state-of-the-art test lab; strong customer support and education for engineers, builders and contractors; a deep 40-plus year relationships with engineers that get our products specified on the blueprint and pulled through to the job site; product availability with delivery, typically, in 24 hours to 48 hours; and an active involvement with code officials to improve building codes and construction practices.
-Based on current information, we expect the competitive environment to be relatively stable with U.S. single-family housing starts to be flat or growing in the low single digits for the remainder of 2019.
+Aside from our strong brand recognition and trusted reputation, the Company is unique due to our extensive product testing capabilities and our state-of-the-art test lab; strong customer support and education for engineers, builders and contractors; a deep 40-plus year relationships with engineers that get our products specified on the blueprint and pulled through to the job site; product availability with delivery, typically, in 24 hours to 48 hours; and an active involvement with code officials to improve building codes and construction practices.
+Based on current information, we expect the competitive environment to be relatively stable with U.S. single-family housing starts to be flat or growing in the low single digits for the remainder of 2019 compared to 2018.
 For the purposes of re-defining our 2020 Plan objectives, during years 2017 to 2020 we assume U.S. single-family housing starts growing, as a percentage, in the low-single digits on average.

 Prior to the 2020 Plan, acquisitions were part of a dual-fold approach to growth.
 Our strategy since has primarily focused on organic growth, supported by strategic capital investments in the business.
 As such, we have and will continue to focus less on acquisitions activities, especially in the concrete repair space.
-However, we will from time to time evaluate acquisition opportunities and if the right opportunity arise we are open to acquisitions in other areas of our business, such as in our core fastener space, which is an area where we believe it would be beneficial to gain additional production capacity to support our wood business or to enhance our wood and concrete product portfolio with additional value-added products, we may pursue the opportunities.
+However, we will from time to time evaluate acquisition opportunities and if the right opportunity arises we are open to acquisitions in other areas of our business, such as in our core fastener space, which is an area where we believe it would be beneficial to gain additional production capacity to support our wood business or to enhance our wood and concrete product portfolio with additional value-added products, we may pursue the opportunities.